 My professional life started in the power generation industry.
 For the first half of my career, I operated nuclear power plants, installed fuel cells, fixed instrumentation and control systems, and kept natural gas flowing to millions of customers.
-I was proud of my work, but I wasn’t happy.
+My area of expertise was in instrumentation.

-Today, it is at the intersection of games, education, and art that I’ve found my home.
+Today, it is at the intersection of project management, media, art and education that I’ve found my home.
 I took the long way around to get here, but I think it was worth it.